jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/calling-model-endpoints.md

 ### Inference Example

 The following example demonstrates how to invoke the model `test_model`.
-This model accepts a feature vector containing three fields, and it returns a single output field called "score."
+This model accepts a feature vector with three fields and returns a single output field called "score".

-To illustrate this, we will use a `curl` command as a REST client.

-Once a token is generated, invoke the model as follows:
+Using`curl`as the REST client, invoke the model with your generated token:

 ```
 export TOKEN=""